jonas-thuvesson-winberg/vite-elm-starter/readme.md

-A base project for vite and elm, using [vite-plugin-elm](https://www.npmjs.com/package/vite-plugin-elm)!
+A base project for elm, using vite and [vite-plugin-elm](https://www.npmjs.com/package/vite-plugin-elm)!

+**Includes**

+- Elm support
+- SCSS support
+- Tailwind
+- HMR in development